+- 2. Lever position for

-- 2. Lever position for operating the machine - 6.
-When finished, ensure that the key has been returned to the STOP position to avoid draining the battery charge. - 7.
-Move the motion-control levers outward to the PARK position.
+- 3. Lever position for pushing the machine

+- operating the machine

+- 6. When finished, ensure that the key has been returned to the STOP position to avoid draining the battery charge.

+- Move the motion-control levers outward to the 7.
+PARK position.